 - No Bachelor degree but at least 8 years managerial work experience

 - English Language certificate.
 Accepted certificates: Cambridge, IELTS, PTE Academic and Lingua-Business English.
 In addition, eligible candidates are those who studied in English at undergraduate/master programme or have worked for more than 5 years in a British/ American origin company.

 - Application form (download)

 - Two references.
-The first one from a current supervisor or colleague, and the second one from a former professor.
-The recommendations should be written in a template containing the header of the company/institution providing the recommendation, and they should be signed and stamped.
+The first one from a current supervisor or colleague, and the second one from a former employer or professor.
+The recommendations should be written in a template containing the header of the company/institution providing the recommendation, and they should be signed.
 Also, a business card of the person who provided the recommendation should be attached.